-Appointment: The internship begins on August 1 and concludes on July 31, or as close to these days as weekends allow.
+Appointment: The internship begins on the first work day of August and concludes on the last work day of July.
 This is a full time, minimum 40-hour per week appointment.
-It is expected that Interns will accrue 2,000 hours of supervised professional experience by the completion of this year.
-The expected salary is approx. \$35,000 per year, with paid sick leave, paid vacation days, 5 professional development days, 13 paid holidays, and eligibility to purchase health insurance from the menu of UCD staff/faculty health benefit plans.
+It is expected that Interns will accrue approximately 2,000 hours of supervised professional experience by the completion of this year.
+The expected salary is \$39,050 per year, with paid sick leave, paid vacation days, 5 professional development days, 13 paid holidays, and eligibility to purchase health insurance from the menu of UCD staff/faculty health benefit plans.